XRPLF/XRPL-Standards/XLS-20/README.md

 These flags are **immutable**: they can only be set during the **`NFTokenMint`** transaction and cannot be changed later.

 :memo: (**DEPRECATED**) The `lsfTrustLine` field is useful when the token can be offered for sale for assets other than **XRP** and the issuer charges a `TransferFee`.
 If this flag is set, then a trust line will be automatically created, when needed, to allow the issuer to receive the appropriate transfer fee.
-If this flag is not set then an attempt to transfer for token for an asset that the issuer does not have a trustline for will fail.
+If this flag is not set, then an attempt to transfer for token for an asset that the issuer does not have a trustline for will fail.

 ###### 1.2.1.1.1.2 `TransferFee`

 The value specifies the fee, in tenths of a [basis point](https://en.wikipedia.org/wiki/Basis_point), charged by the issuer for secondary sales of the token, if such sales are allowed at all.
-Valid values for this field are between 0 and 50,000 inclusive and a value of 1 is equivalent to 1/10 of a basis point or 0.001%, allowing transfer rates between 0% and 50%.
+Valid values for this field are between 0 and 50,000 inclusive.
+A value of 1 is equivalent to 1/10 of a basis point or 0.001%, allowing transfer rates between 0% and 50%.
 A `TransferFee` of 50,000 corresponds to 50%.

 ###### 1.2.1.1.1.3 Taxon Scrambling

-An issuer may issue several NFTs with the same taxon; to ensure that NFTs are spread across multiple pages we lightly mix the taxon up by using the sequence (which is not under the issuer's direct control) as the seed for a simple linear congruential generator.
+An issuer may issue several NFTs with the same taxon.
+To ensure that NFTs are spread across multiple pages, we lightly mix the taxon up by using the sequence (which is not under the issuer's direct control) as the seed for a simple linear congruential generator.

-From the [Hull-Dobell theorem](https://en.wikipedia.org/wiki/Linear_congruential_generator) we know that **`f(x)=(m*x+c) mod n`** will yield a permutation of **`[0, n)`** when **`n`** is a power of 2 if **`m`** is congruent to **`1 mod 4`** and **`c`** is odd.
+From the [Hull-Dobell theorem](https://en.wikipedia.org/wiki/Linear_congruential_generator) we know that **`f(x)=(m*x+c) mod n`** yields a permutation of **`[0, n)`** when **`n`** is a power of 2 if **`m`** is congruent to **`1 mod 4`** and **`c`** is odd.

 This proposal fixes **`m = 384160001`** and **`c = 2459`**.  **Changing these numbers after this proposal is implemented and deployed would be a breaking change requiring, at a minimum, an amendment and a way to distinguish token IDs that were generated with the old code.**